sperciva/sperciva.github.io/README.md

 * The Association for Women in Mathematics (AWM)
 * The Society for Industrial and Applied Mathematics (SIAM)
 * The American Mathematical Society (AMS)
-* The North American Plant Phenotyping Network (NAPPN)

 **Non-academic**
-* I serve as principal violist of the MSU Concert Orchestra
+* I play viola in the MSU Concert Orchestra
 * I am a member of MSU's Club Gymnastics team

 ### Accessibility